Why become an Associate member?

 Who can become an Associate member?

-In order to qualify for recognition as an Associate member, you must complete the application form, acknowledge the statement of ethical guidelines, and document a minimum of two years of training or experience, averaging five hours or more per week (a total of approximately 500 hours).
+In order to qualify as an Associate member, you must submit documentation reflecting a minimum of two years of training or experience, averaging five hours or more per week (a total of approximately 500 hours) and acknowledge the statement of ethical guidelines

 How do I become an Associate member?